 If you want to prevent your flooring from buckling, creaking or splitting, then you need to carry out some tests to make sure the area is suitable.
 For starters, you should check the air humidity because too much moisture can result in the wood swelling.

 Next, you need to measure the moisture content of the subfloor, for the same reasons.
 A concrete subfloor should be subject to a prong test, and must also be level.
 Over the space of 1m, you should not have more than 3mm in height difference.
 You can fix this issue with a self-leveling compound or plywood.
-A professional fitter can help you complete these checks, too.
+Flooring installation professionals can help you complete these checks, too.

 Acclimatize the Wood